Your doctor diagnosed pancreatic cancer and recommended that treatment begin immediately. What do you do?

 First, remember that you should feel comfortable and supported by your healthcare team.
 The Pancreatic Cancer Action Network (PanCAN) strongly recommends seeking a healthcare team that suits your physical, mental and emotional needs.

 Also, Patient Central is available to help every step of the way.
-PanCAN’s highly trained and compassionate Associates provide free, personalized information about the disease, including treatment options and support services.
+PanCAN’s highly trained and compassionate Patient Central staff provide free, personalized information about the disease, including treatment options and support services.
 They can also find resources for any questions you have related to pancreatic cancer.

 Below are do’s and don’ts to consider prior to and during treatment for pancreatic cancer.